NFabrizio/javascript-patterns/singletons/README.md

 2. Open the singletons/index.html file in your web browser on your local machine.

 ## Application Use
-Open the singletons/index.html file in your web browser on your local machine.
-Since this is an example of a Javascript pattern, it is set up to display some basic information only.
-The real magic happens in the developer tools console panel, so open the developer tools by either right clicking somewhere on the web page and selecting "Inspect" or by using the keyboard shortcut command + option + J (for Mac users).
+Open the singletons example file in your web browser on your local machine.
+Since these are examples of Javascript patterns, they is set up to display some basic information only.
+The real magic happens in the developer tools console panel, so open the developer tools by either right clicking somewhere on the web page and selecting "Inspect" or by using the keyboard shortcut command + option + J (for Mac users) or Ctrl + Shift + J (for PC users).
 You should see the data from the console logs in the Console panel of the developer tools window.